-The core consists of 17 credits which span the curriculum.
-These courses encompass advanced theory, research and practice.
+The curriculum consists of a core of 17 credit hours.
+These courses encompass advanced theory, research, computers in nursing, health policy, and pathophysiological concepts.

 Nursing Research

 All students enroll in a research core for a total of 7 credits: 8200:613, Nursing Inquiry I and 8200:699 Master's Thesis or 8200:618 Nursing Inquiry II.